jh9553-commits/The-relation-between-Chinese-Gold-Jewelry-Company-stock-prices-and-Gold-Future-prices/README.md

 The **positive correlation** results from demand-side effects (investment demand, price expectations, cultural preferences) overwhelming supply-side cost increases, particularly in the Chinese market context where gold jewelry combines consumption and investment functions.
 This is amplified by companies' pricing power, inventory management capabilities, and inherent growth trends.

 Over longer time horizons (yearly), these fundamental dynamics fully materialize in financial statements and market valuations, explaining the strengthening positive relationship.
+The relative absence of non-linear effects at yearly frequency suggests these demand and cost dynamics follow predictable, linear relationships.

 ## 9. Key Findings and Conclusions